Validation in Blazor DataGrid

 }

-You can validate complex data binding columns by using the ValidateComplexType attribute from data annotations.
+Complex data binding columns can be validated using the ValidateComplexType attribute from data annotations.

 @using Syncfusion.Blazor.Grids